-- 1. To pass the Master's degree audit, students must have met the following requirements: - a. obtaining a result for every subject: a mark, a pass (V) or an exemption (VR); - b. none of the marks may be lower than 6.0. - 2.
+- 1. The student has passed the Master's degree audit when a result (a mark with the meaning satisfactory or higher, a pass (V), or an exemption (VR)) has been obtained for every course. - 2.
 The method of assessment will be transparent so that the student can ascertain how the result was reached. - 3.
 In special cases the Board of Examiners may deviate from the provisions of section 1.
 It will stipulate additional requirements if necessary.